 FloodFlash Limited (“FloodFlash”, “we”, “our” or “us”) is the Data Controller for any personal data you provide to us.
-We are registered in England and Wales under company number 10390196 with our Registered Office at 117 Waterloo Road, London, SE1 8UL.
+We are registered in England and Wales under company number 10390196 with our Registered Office at Huguenot Place, 17 Heneage Street, London E1 5LN.
 We can be found on the Information Commissioner’s Register of Data Controllers under reference number ZA266635.
-We are also authorised and regulated by the Financial Conduct Authority under firm reference number 784452.
+We are also authorised and regulated by the Financial Conduct Authority under firm reference number 784452

 At FloodFlash, we use a layered approach to delivering information about data protection through: